selective-php/transformer/README.md

 ## Filter

-Most basic datatypes and date time rules are already available.
+Most filters are directly available as rule method.

 ```php
 // Cast value to string, convert blank to null